Stripe Payments & Subscriptions

 Available macros list

-How to Configure Stripe Payments
+How to Configure Stripe Payments & Subscriptions

 How to set up

-To install the addon, go to JetFormBuilder > Addons and find the “Stripe Payment Gateway” addon in the All Available Addons section.
-Press the “Install Addon” button and, once installed, it will appear on Your Installed Addons.
+To install the addon, go to WordPress Dashboard > JetFormBuilder > Addons and find the “Stripe Payment Gateway” addon in the All Available Addons section.
+Press the “Install Addon” button and, once installed, it will appear in Your Installed Addons.
 Next, click “Activate Addon” to get it ready for further work.

-stripe payments addon uploading
+stripe payments addon installation and activation

 How to obtain the Stripe API key